5-Layer Sintered Wire Mesh

 Our standard size is a 2’x4′ or 4’x4′ sheet, but different size discs, tubes, larger sheets and cones can be fabricated.

 This type of sintered wire mesh laminate has uses in many industries including pharmaceuticals, chemical processing, food and beverage, and transportation.
-Applications include fluidized beds, liquid and gas filtration, pharmaceutical powder processing, and a variety of others including some that have yet to be developed and put into use.
+Applications include gas sparging, fluidized beds, liquid and gas filtration, Nutsche filters, pharmaceutical processing, centrifuges, and a variety of others including some that have yet to be developed and put into use.